OgUrbana/OgUrbana/README.md

 ![📊 Matthew Gajo's GitHub stats](https://github-readme-stats.vercel.app/api?username=ogurbana&show_icons=true&theme=radical)

 I am a self-taught full-stack developer, designer and content creator.
-Every single project you see in my GitHub has been created solely by me through countless hours of research, learning, and stack overflow of course.
+Every single project you see in my GitHub has been created solely by me through countless hours of research, learning, and googling stack overflow of course.

 ### 🏢 Current Projects